We are accepting applications for Summer 2023.

 The Heart, Lung and Blood Summer Research Program is designed to engage 12 diverse undergraduates and 8 medical students in state-of-the art biomedical research in cardiovascular, pulmonary, hematological and sleep disorders research.

-Students who belong to groups underrepresented in biomedical sciences are eligible to apply.
-In general, this includes students who are African American, American Indian/Alaska Native, Latino, Puerto Rican, Pacific Islanders, students from low-income families, or those with disabilities as defined by the NIH.
+Students who belong to an underrepresented, disadvantaged, or disabled group in biomedical sciences as defined by the NIH are eligible to apply.
 Please note that you must be a US citizen or Permanent resident to participate.

 Participants will enjoy weekly seminars that highlight research in these disciplines, as well as activities that encourage interaction among all students engaged in summer research.

 The program will culminate in a poster session required for all undergraduates and non-CWRU medical students.
-CWRU medical students will present their work in the subsequent CWRU Lepow Day event.
+CWRU medical students will present their work in the subsequent School of Medicine Student Research Day (formerly Lepow Day) event.

 Research Mentors